The Audio Guide spans over 3,000 audio and video messages, including tours for kids. New media is added on a continual basis.

 Listen to the Audio Guide on our free web app for your smartphone.
 Connect to The Met's free Wi-Fi to access the Audio Guide during your visit.
 Not currently available for desktop or tablet computers.

 Rent the Audio Guide player at the entrance to any of The Met's three locations (The Met Fifth Avenue, The Met Cloisters, and The Met Breuer) or at select exhibitions.
 Rental includes same-day use at all three locations, with receipt.

 The following fees are per person, per day (sales tax included):

-Audio Guide players are free for visitors who are blind, partially sighted, hard of hearing, or deaf, and for New York City high school students with valid ID (made possible by the May and Samuel Rudin Family Foundation, Inc.).
+Audio Guide players are free for visitors who are blind, partially sighted, Deaf, or with hearing loss, and for New York City high school students with valid ID (made possible by the May and Samuel Rudin Family Foundation, Inc.).

-The Met Audio Guide is free to visitors who are blind, partially sighted, hard of hearing, or deaf.
 Audio Guide players have volume controls and headsets.
 Neck loops for hearing aids with T-switches are available upon request.
-Regular and large-print transcripts are also available upon request.
+Transcripts in standard and large print are also available for selected tours.

 The following samples represent only a fraction of the tours and content currently available on the Audio Guide, which are updated regularly and include commentary on works of art from nearly every gallery in the Museum.

 Director Thomas P. Campbell planned this itinerary for you to explore some of the masterpieces in the Museum's encyclopedic collection of world art.
 You'll see great works of art and great spaces as this two-part tour takes you through the centuries and introduces you to cultures throughout the world—and throughout the Museum.
 The Director's Tour contains thirty-five audio stops in total.
 Below, listen to three select audio messages from this tour.